rcompat/rcompat/HACKING.md

-# Contributing to rcompat
+# Licensing

-By contributing to rcompat, you agree that your contributions will be licensed under its MIT license.
+In contributing to rcompat, you agree that your contributions will be licensed under its MIT license.

+# Intro

 rcompat is a standard library for JavaScript runtimes, particularly Node, Deno and Bun in their current versions.